piersondarren/brewmap/README.md

 # Brewery Map on GitHub Pages

-Fast, single page map of breweries, brepubs, taprooms and the like across the United States and Canada.
+Fast, single page map of breweries, brewpubs, taprooms and the like across the United States and Canada.

 Live URL pattern: `https://piersondarren.github.io/brewmap/`